zanerock/cloudsite/site/docs/getting-started/installation.md

 NPM is a package manager installed with Node; hence 'Node Package Manager' or 'NPM'.
 It can be used to install user tools as well as libraries used in developing software for Node.
 Cloudsite is distributed as an NPM package and runs on Node.

 There are many different ways to install Node/NPM and advanced users who might want to develop with node should refer to the [Node download and install page](https://nodejs.org/en/download/package-manager).
-For users who just want to install cloudsite and perhaps other end-user tools, we recommend what we believe to be the simplest methods below:
+For users who just want to install Cloudsite and perhaps other end-user tools, we recommend what we believe to be the simplest methods below:

 #### Installing Node/NPM on Mac